-Form 1098.
-If you paid \$600 or more of mortgage interest on your rental property to any one person, you should receive a Form 1098, Mortgage Interest Statement, or similar statement showing the interest you paid for the year.
-If you and at least one other person (other than your spouse if you file a joint return) were liable for, and paid interest on, the mortgage, and the other person received the Form 1098, report your share of the interest on Schedule E (Form 1040), line 13.
+more of ty to any m 1098, ar statethe year. her than ere liable for, and paid interest on, the mortgage, and the other person received the Form 1098, report your share of the interest on Schedule E (Form 1040), line 13.
 Attach a statement to your return showing the name and address of the other person.
 In the left margin of Schedule E, next to line 13, enter "See attached."